 - Neuroprotection.
-NAC as a precursor of glutathione works anti-inflammatory, and, due to its interaction with ROS, is a efficient scavenger of free radicals (12).
+NAC as a precursor of glutathione works anti-inflammatory, and, due to its interaction with ROS, is an efficient scavenger of free radicals (12).
 Your brain is especially vulnerable to the free radicals attack intracellularly, which cause oxidative damage to the tissue.
 NAC thus affecting cognition, long-term potentiation, memory, and mood.

 - Neurotransmitters support.
 NAC modulates glutamate levels and dopamine release in the brain.
-Thus affecting the neuron health, cognition, memory and mood.
+Thus affecting the neuron health, cognition, memory, and mood.
 NAC also control dopamine levels and function in your brain and protects dopamine receptors (13).

 - Anti-anxiety and mood booster.
-NAC reduces irritability, anxiety and depression in psychiatrist disorders.
-NAC increases your body’s antioxidant capacity, and balances excitatory and inhibitory neurotransmitters in your brain.
+NAC reduces irritability, anxiety, and depression in psychiatrist disorders.
+NAC increases your body’s antioxidant capacity and balances excitatory and inhibitory neurotransmitters in your brain.
 Resulting in less anxiety and depression (14).

-The ability of the compound to cross blood-brain barrier (BBB) is thought to be critical to the treatment of brain dysfunction.
+The ability of the compound to cross the blood-brain barrier (BBB) is thought to be critical to the treatment of brain dysfunction.